jsuh9/jsuh9.github.io/_pages/about.md

 This simple principle was behind most of the 'dots' in my life that unexpectedly led to the most rewarding outcomes.

 Curiosity and serendipity.
 I am happy when I nurture these two words.

-So I plan to keep living by this principle as I’m happy with where it's led me so far.
+To do so, I plan to keep living by this principle.

 Welcome!
 I am a PhD student at Purdue University in the School of Aeronautics and Astronautics.
 I am advised by Dr. Takashi Tanaka at the [Networked Control Systems Lab](https://networked-control-systems-lab.github.io/).